 ACTIVATE Emerging Arts Leaders

 In 2021, Arts for LA collaborated with Emerging Arts Leaders/Los Angeles to bring a new leadership development program to the ACTIVATE suite of offerings.
-ACTIVATE Emerging Arts Leaders brings together both organizations’ shared goal to prepare, educate, and inspire the next generation of arts leaders across the region, expand the field’s definition of arts advocacy and ensure it is considered an essential skill for any arts leader.
-The mission of EAL is to support a diverse, equitable creative workforce through professional development opportunities.
+ACTIVATE Emerging Arts Leaders (EAL) brings together both organizations’ shared goal to prepare, educate, and inspire the next generation of arts leaders across the region, expand the field’s definition of arts advocacy and ensure it is considered an essential skill for any arts leader.
+The mission of EAL is to provide hands-on community organizing experience for the next generation of leaders.

 ACTIVATE EAL is a 9-month, stipend program where participants will: